Stroke can cause a number of different physical and emotional secondary effects. One of the most common emotional challenges after stroke is anxiety.

 To focus on your breath, close your eyes and inhale slowly.
 Imagine the air entering through your nose, filling your lungs, and expanding your abdomen.
 Then, as you exhale, picture the air flowing out the same way.

 Once you’ve done this a few times, try expanding your awareness to take note of the sensations you feel.
 What sounds do you hear?
 How do your feet feel on the ground?
 What emotions do you feel?

-Try to keep yourself present like this for at least five minutes.
+Try to keep yourself present like this for at least five minutes each day.
+If you have trouble practicing mindfulness independently, there are various apps and videos online that can help you remain mindful of your breath and guide you through progressive muscle relaxation.
 You should notice your anxiety decreasing the more you practice.

 2. Cognitive-Behavioral Therapy

 If practicing mindfulness is still too difficult, cognitive-behavioral therapy may help you cope with anxiety.

 Cognitive-behavioral therapy (CBT) is the most scientifically verified treatment for anxiety disorders.
 In fact, there are over 1,000 studies on 10,000 patients, all demonstrating its effectiveness.
 It has been successively used on a wide variety of disorders, including stroke.

 Cognitive-behavioral therapy is based on three core principles: